dbc60/blog/content/note/math/mathjax.md

 date = 2019-04-08T10:32:30-05:00
 draft = true
 math = true
-tags = ["mathjax", "math"]
+categories = ["mathjax", "math"]
-categories = ["mathjax"]
 +++

-Here are some notes on using MathJax and Markdown to create pages with really beautiful equations.
+These are my notes and examples for using MathJax and Markdown to create pages with really beautiful equations.

 <!--more-->